 In the US, Ford designated its Louisville, Ky. plant, which had been building the ill-fated Edsel, as its assembly plant.
 A full line was dedicated to the Cardinal, capable of assembling up to 180k units per year.

 There was a lot of press build-up and anticipation of the Cardinal in the US.
 Small car lovers were going to finally get a proper domestic small car, with FWD no less.
 As this press clipping makes (un)clear: “The car may be built in this country or abroad”.
 Really?
 Some press reports like this one suggest that the Cardinal was to be merely assembled from CKD kits shipped from Germany.
 That doesn’t make a lot of sense, as the Louisville plant had stamping facilities, the expected volume was quite high.
-In his article, Ludvigsen says that the US body stamping dies were ordered and delivered, and stored for some time after the Cardinal was cancelled, part of a plan to send them to Brazil which never materialized.
+In his article, Ludvigsen says that the US body stamping dies were ordered and delivered, and stored for some time after the Cardinal was canceled, part of a plan to send them to Brazil which never materialized.
 First year sales were projected at 100k. units.

 At this point the Cardinal had its production name changed to Redwing V4, as Ford had no desire to confuse it with the Catholic cardinals.